CollectionBuilder/collectionbuilder-elasticsearch/README.md

 # CollectionBuilder-Elasticsearch

+*This proof of concept project is not currently actively maintained!*
+The repository represents a potential workflow to enhance a collectionbuilder collection with an Elasticsearch instance, however dependencies have not be updated.
+Please consider this a basic outline model only, and update all dependencies before use!

 CollectionBuilder-Elasticsearch is a web application generator and toolset for configuring, administering, and searching collection data using Elasticsearch.

 ## Set Up Your Development Environment